 Today's age of information and communication technology (ICT) is characterized by an explosion of knowledge and information.
 ICTs are part and parcel of everyday life among all ages and different sectors.
-While it is widely understood that economic development requires access to knowledge and information at all levels, many leaders and managers in public service organizations and academic institutions in Cambodia have not taken the best advantage of these fast-changing ICTs in advancing their mandates in society.
-Strategic communication is an essential ingredient in their success as leaders and more importantly, of their respective organizations.
+While it is widely understood that economic development requires access to knowledge and information at all levels, many leaders and managers in academic institutions in Cambodia have not taken the best advantage of these fast-changing ICTs in advancing their mandates in society.
+Public communication is an essential ingredient in their success as leaders and more importantly, of their respective organizations.

 At the end of this training-workshop, participants will be able to:

-Demonstrate essential skills in strategic communication.
+Learn essential skills in public communication.

-The expected outputs are:
+The expected outputs include:

 Each workshop will have a designated tutor.
 Resource persons and workshop tutors will present principles, pointers, and guidelines based on practice and real cases.